LawleyFall2018/230-fall2017/Schedule.md

 - **[Thursday Exercise](weekly_materials/week3/htaccessExercise.md)**
   - In today's exercise, you'll create an .htaccess file for your banjo.rit.edu account.

-## <a name="week2">Week 2</a> (Sept 4/6): Web Server Basics & Version Control
+## <a name="week2">Week 2</a> (Sept 4/6): Git, GitHub, and GitHub Pages
-We'll also talk about version control for websites, and you'll be introduced to Git and GitHub for tracking and maintaining files for your website(s).
+This week we'll talk about version control using Git, the web service GitHub, and publishing websites on GitHub using the GitHub Pages functionality.
+You will need to have set up your GitHub account and sent us your username to be able to complete the in-class exercise.

 - **Tuesday Readings**
   - [Lynda.com: GitHub for Web Designers, Chapters 1-3](https://www.lynda.com/GitHub-tutorials/GitHub-Web-Designers/162276-2.html?org=rit.edu) - I highly recommend starting on this early.